-If you have made payments during 2012 to foreign vendors and are unsure of your responsibilities, please do not hesitate to contact any member of the International Tax Services Team.
+If you have made payments during 2012 to foreign vendors and are unsure of your responsibilities, please do not hesitate to contact Paul Oliveira, CPA or any member of the International Tax Services Team.

 Read more on tax issues by visiting the KLR Tax Blog.

 KLR’s tax professionals have specialized training and experience in the Boston market place in all matters of Federal, State and Local Tax Issues.
 They have expertise in tax strategies for individuals and families, estate gift & trust services, voluntary disclosure issues, transfer pricing, M&A assistance, cost segregation studies and research & development tax credits.